 Hilary Mantel was born in England in 1952.
-She lived in Africa and in Saudi Arabia for a few years and in Saudi Arabia with her husband, an archeologist.
-She’s written twelve novels, two short-story collections and, a memoir and many articles and essays.
-Her books have received many awards, including the Cheltenham Prize and the Sunday Express Book of the Year awardthe book of the year award from “Sunday Express.”.
-In 2009 she received the Man Booker Prize for her book “Wolf Hall”, and.
-Three years later, in 2012, she won the award again for the sequel in thate trilogy “Bring Up the Bodies”.
-The books were adapted for theatre and television in England and became bestsellers in England.
-In 2014 she published her short story collection “The Assassination of Margret Thatcher”.
-The third book in the trilogy about the life of Thomas Cromwell, “The Mirror and the Light” is set to be published in 2015.
+She lived in Africa and in Saudi Arabia for a few years with her husband, a geologist.
+She has written twelve novels, two short story collections, a memoir, as well as many articles and essays.
+Her books have received many awards, including the Cheltenham Prize and the Sunday Express Book of the Year Award.
+In 2009 she received the Man Booker Prize for her book, Wolf Hall.
+Three years later, in 2012, she won the Man Booker Award again for the sequel in the trilogy, Bring Up the Bodies.
+The books were adapted for theater and television in England and became bestsellers.
+In 2014 she published her short story collection, The Assassination of Margret Thatcher.
+The third volume in the trilogy about the life of Thomas Cromwell, The Mirror and the Light, is set to be published in near future.